Rjukan Line: The first years

 The first potassium nitrate was transported on 8 December 1911, and two years later the plants were making a profit.
 Transported cargo increased from 110,000 tonnes per year to 250,000 tonnes in 1915, after the plant had been expanded, and up to 345,000 tonnes in 1917.
 The small hamlet of Rjukan had turned into a town, and in 1920 there were 11,651 people in Tinn.
 The 1920 were a tough time, and cargo decreased, but in 1929 the electric arc technology was replaced by the ammonia method, with the main product being potassium nitrate.
 During the 1930s other products came into production, including hydrogen and other gases, and from 1934 as the first plant in the world mass-produced heavy water.

 Passenger transport was of two types; trains that corresponded with the ferries and connected with trains at Tinnoset, and commuter trains transporting workers to the plants at Rjukan.
 The commuter trains were initiated in 1913, and Norsk Hydro started building housing at Ingolfsland and Tveito, and both Ingolfsland and Miland got their own stops, and from 1919 stations.
-The two kilometers (one mile) commuter train from Rjukan to Ingofsland took five minutes; a month pass cost NOK 2.50 for employees and their families.
+The two kilometers (one mile) commuter train from Rjukan to Ingolfsland took five minutes; a month pass cost NOK 2.50 for employees and their families.
 There were seventeen departures in each direction per week, timed to fit with the working times at the plant.
 This increased to 58 in 1916, when a new stop at Tveito was opened.

 The passenger transport to Mæl was performed by connecting passenger wagons to the freight trains.
 Up to ten trains were operated each direction each day, and up to five would correspond with the ferry; at Tinnoset trains would operate to Skien, and connection at Hjuksebø allowed for transport to Oslo Vestbanestasjon.
 In 1928 Norsk Transport and NSB agreed to operate a weekly night train service from Rjukan to Oslo; the service lasted until 1933.
 During the 1930s NSB and Norsk Hydro initiated an attempt to attract tourists to Rjukan, through discounted direct trains from Oslo, Drammen and Skien.
 They were taken up again after the war, and remained until 1969.